sogladev/bomberman-godot/readme.md

 wine
 https://github.com/ForkandBeard/Alferd-Spritesheet-Unpacker

-add background state, clears and refreshes MainMenu loop animation let bunny move left right animation with timers.
+change bunny to single bunny with profile add background state, clears and refreshes MainMenu loop animation let bunny move left right animation with timers.
     change colors
-add animations to fire and bomb
+add animations to fire and bomb do not fizzle fire on ignite powerup
 ------------------------------
 create graveyard spawns that are named order players and give them names 1-8